lshus/stitchdiffusion-colab/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lshus/stitchdiffusion-colab/blob/main/colab_stitchdiffusion.ipynb)

-#### It seems this colab is not working due to the updated google colab again, I don't plan to fix it.
+#### [Attention] It seems this colab is not working due to the updated google colab again, I don't plan to fix it.

 ### I have implemented stitchdiffusion based on diffusers to generate 360-degree panoramas through text prompts.